Faked sabotage of De Havilland Factory: Importance of the press

 While creating a scene that the factory had exploded was vital to the operation, another vital aspect was that news sources in Britain published stories about the incident.
 Since Stephan von Gröning followed The Times looking for messages from Chapman, they decided that planting a false story in it of the sabotage would be most effective.
 However, the editor of The Times, Robert Barrington-Ward, refused to publish the story.
 Placing a story in his paper that he knew was not true, he said, went against his entire policy.

 With their first option being denied, MI5 decided to approach the Daily Express next.
 The editor, Arthur Christiansen, also noted that publishing a fake story was against his policy, but regardless decided to oblige.
-However, wartime censorship prevented newspapers from publishing anything that was likely to "encourage the enemy", and this certainly fit that category.
+However, wartime censorship prevented newspapers from publishing anything that was likely to "encourage the enemy", and this certainly fitted that category.
 Knowing that censors would call him and force him to remove it as soon as they saw the story, Christiansen decided to make a compromise with MI5 officials.
 He would publish the false account in the earliest edition of his paper that was sent to Lisbon, where the paper was distributed to German officials in Germany and across its occupied territories.
 The British concluded that even if the Germans realized the story was only published in the first edition, they would believe it was taken out in later editions because of the censors.
-Chapman notified his German handlers of the impending “sabotage”, and the RAF Fighter Command was instructed to look for reconnaissance planes in the Hatfield vicinity but to in no circumstance engage them.
-If factory employees inquired about the camouflage, the owner of the factory was prepared to say it was a test “to see if high-altitude photography can pick up minor damage”.
-In the event members of the press showed up, they were to be informed that “something had occurred, but very small and not worthwhile reporting.”
+Chapman notified his German handlers of the impending "sabotage", and the RAF Fighter Command was instructed to look for reconnaissance planes in the Hatfield vicinity but to in no circumstance engage them.
+If factory employees inquired about the camouflage, the owner of the factory was prepared to say it was a test "to see if high-altitude photography can pick up minor damage".
+In the event members of the press showed up, they were to be informed that "something had occurred, but very small and not worthwhile reporting."
 With all of this in place, MI5 officials believed rumors would begin to circulate about the alleged incident.

-On the night of January 29-30, the camouflage experts moved to the De Havilland factory and set up their ruse.
+On the night of January 29–30, the camouflage experts moved to the De Havilland factory and set up their ruse.
 Looking at the scene, MI5 officials were convinced that their plot would fool the Germans, despite the fact that there was thicker cloud cover than expected.
-Ronnie Reed, an MI5 officer responsible supervising Chapman, commented that “The whole picture was very convincing” and that “aerial photography from any height above 2,000 feet would show considerable devastation without creating any suspicion”.
+Ronnie Reed, an MI5 officer responsible supervising Chapman, commented that "The whole picture was very convincing" and that "aerial photography from any height above 2,000 feet would show considerable devastation without creating any suspicion".